cesarParra/expression/docs/src/app/docs/api/miscellaneous/Evaluator/page.md

 ## Methods
 ### `run(formula)`

-Evaluates a formula and returns the result.
+Evaluates an expression and returns the result.

 #### Signature
 ```apex